IGORSVOLOHOVS/TransportCatalogue/README.md

 - `serialization`: Handles serialization of data.
 - `svg`: Generates SVG files for map rendering.
 - `transport_catalogue`: The main application, responsible for managing the transport database and processing requests.

+## Dear practicum.yandex.ru team,

+Thank you for the excellent C++ development course.
+It was engaging, informative, and provided me with valuable skills.
+Grateful for the opportunity to learn with you.